What to do with this activity?

 - a diary.

 3. Talk to your child about what they write.
-Be interested and praise what they have done well, saying what you liked.
+Be interested and praise what they have done well.
+Say what you liked about it.

 Writing is like a muscle – the more your child practices it the stronger their writing ability will become.
 You child is also more likely to write about things they like or are interested in – writing is a way to express yourself and using writing in this way can be more meaningful to a child.